nosnoc/nosnoc/organization_proposal_alt_1.md

 + `alpha`: Heaviside step function corresponding to switching functions `c`.
 + `lambda_p`, `lambda_n`: Lagrange multipliers from equality constraints in convex problem.
 + `beta`,`gamma`,`theta_step`: Lifting variables for convex multipliers for each region.
++ `f_x`: Dynamics, either generated from `F` or provided in the case of more general Aizerman–Pyatnitskii DIs.

 ### `StepMpcc`
+Subclass of `nosnoc.core.MpccBase`.

 ## `nosnoc.cls`

 ### `Model`

 ### `FesdJMpcc`
+Subclass of `nosnoc.core.MpccBase`.

 ### `time_freezing`